Nishanth-Panthangi/Payments-Bank/README.md

-# Payments-Bank - A command line Bank Simulating tool
+# Payments-Bank - A CLI tool simulation of a bank